Carpal Tunnel Chiropractor: A Guide to Relief

 Carpal tunnel isn't just a wrist problem.
 The median nerve, which is at the center of carpal tunnel syndrome, starts all the way up in your neck.
 Poor posture, like hunching your shoulders or jutting your head forward, can create nerve compression in your neck and shoulders that travels down your arm.
 This is why we always look beyond the site of your pain.
 Our approach involves checking your entire spine, neck, and shoulders to find the true source of the problem.
 By correcting your body's overall alignment with techniques like Quantum Spinal Mechanics (QSM3), we can reduce the strain on your entire nervous system, providing relief that lasts.

-When Is It Time to See a Chiropractor?
+When to See a Chiropractor for Carpal Tunnel

 Deciding to seek help is often the hardest part.
 You might wonder if your symptoms are "bad enough" or if you should just wait it out.
 But when it comes to nerve-related issues like carpal tunnel, listening to your body's early signals is the best thing you can do.
 The goal isn't just to quiet the symptoms; it's to find and fix the underlying problem so you can get back to your life without pain.
 Understanding when to act and what to expect can make taking that first step much easier.